Back to top

 Further information

-This privacy notice does not provide detail of all aspects of NRS’s collection and use of personal information.
-More details about how we may use personal information to carry out our functions is provided throughout this website.
+This privacy notice does not provide details of every aspect of NRS’s collection and use of personal information.
+More details about how we may use personal information to carry out our functions are provided throughout this website.
 We are happy to provide any additional information or explanation needed.
-Any requests for this should be sent to the address below.
+Any requests should be made using the Data Protection Officer’s contact details provided above.

 Links to other websites